 Humectants, like glycerin, are ingredients used to help hydrate your hair.
 Humectants attract water molecules.
 So in high humidity, humectants pull from the moisture in the air.
 You can clearly see why this is a problem.

-The most popular type of humectant is glycerin.
 It’s so good at encouraging curl and adding moisture, and usually isn’t a problem.
 But in humid conditions, it might be best to avoid styling products with glycerin and other humectants.

 Do you need to totally avoid glycerin?